 - Ensuring that the school’s SEND Policy is followed in their classroom and for all the pupils they teach with any SEND.

-- Referring to Pupil Profiles to inform planning and differentiation as part of quality first teaching.
+- Referring to Pupil Profiles to inform planning and differentiation as part of high quality teaching.

 In our school we also have a special educational needs coordinator, known as the SENCo.
 The SENCo in our school is Miss B Dunphy she can be contacted through the school office.